lolapus/DinoGold-Wallet-and-Miner/README.md

 "New Text File.txt" Or something like that.
 Open the new dinogold.conf file in a text editor and paste the following:

 rpcuser=rpc_dinogold

 rpcpassword=8f00e59eb0586526905ea6c76

 rpcallowip=127.0.0.1

 rpcport=6271

 listen=1

 server=1

 Save the file and close it.
 Go back to the folder and run the dinogold-qt.exe file, then after the wallet is synced with the network(This can take time depending on the speed of the connection) run the mine.bat file to start mining Dino Gold!
-Visit https://sites.google.com/view/dino-gold/home for more info!
+Visit https://sites.google.com/view/dino-gold/home for more info.